Faculty Application Process

 Colorado State University-Global Campus hires highly-qualified faculty with professional experience and a commitment to academic rigor.
-We have a Three Phase Faculty Application Process, which outlined below.
-Success in this process is necessary for candidates to become part-time faculty members with CSU-Global Campus.
+We have a Three Phase Faculty Application Process, which is outlined below.
+Candidates must successfully complete all phases of the process to be considered.

-The first phase of the application process involves submitting the requisite documents, interviewing, and completing a background check.
-During this phase, faculty will be required to:
+The first phase of the application process requires submitting the requisite documents, interviewing, and completing a background check.
+During this phase, applicants will:

 In addition, in this phase, submitted references will be contacted and verified.